Collateral Security

 ECC accepts a wide variety of highly liquid bonds as collateral.

-• They need to be non-callable fixed rate or zero rate bonds
+• non-callable fixed rate or zero rate bonds

-• Non-callable Floating rate bonds or non-callable reverse floating rate bonds with constant structure (i.e. they do not switch between fixed and floating coupons)
+• non-callable floating rate bonds or non-callable reverse floating rate bonds with constant structure (i.e. no switch between fixed and floating coupons)

-ECC does not accept own issues (wrong-way risk) as well as close link securities as eligible collateral.
+ECC does not accept own issues (wrong-way risk) as well as close link securities as eligible collateral from Institution Clearing Member.

-ECC has a collateral policy which establishes concentration limits at the level of:
+ECC has put a collateral policy into effect which establishes concentration limits at the level of:

 • individual issuers